nematix/laravel-openshift/README.md

 Create a php application with mysql (you can call your application whatever you want)

-    rhc app create ci php-5.3 mysql-5.1
+    rhc app create laravel php-5.3 mysql-5.1

 Add this upstream Laravel repo

-    cd ci
+    cd laravel
     git remote add upstream -m master git://github.com/nematix/laravel-openshift.git git pull -s recursive -X theirs upstream master
-    # note that the git pull above can be used later to pull updates to CI
+    # note that the git pull above can be used later to pull updates to Laravel

 Then push the repo upstream